nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

     1. Return the controller.
 1. Define `Run`, which will be called in `main.go`.
     1. Wait until the cache is synced.
-    1. Run `c.worker` repeatedly every second until the stop channel is closed.
+    1. Run `c.runWorker` repeatedly every second until the stop channel is closed.
-1. Define `worker`: just call `processNextItem`.
+1. Define `runWorker`: just call `processNextItem`.
 1. Define `processNextItem`: always return true for now.